Published in

 Julie Manet

-After a wrecking day of my screen-tired eyes, when I finally give my evening time to my flabergasting garden and walk towards the woods, my eyes vividly open up as if it is absorbing the colours of the landscaping beauty.
-It is so mind-reviving to see that the green trees and the dark branches play a very different role in contrasting the colours with the sky and earthly warm tones.
-It is not new for me to experience the disappearing of eye strain, tiredness and drained brain energy every time I surround myself with nature.
-And trust me, the only thing quite comparable with my monitor screen is the exquisite choice of post-impressionist colours.
+After a wrecking day of my screen-tired eyes, when I finally give my evening time to my flabergasting garden and walk towards the woods, my eyes vividly open up as they absorb the colors of the landscaping beauty.
+It is so mind-reviving to see how the green trees and the dark branches play different roles in contrasting the colors with the sky and earthly warm tones.
+Although it is not new for me to experience the disappearance of eye strain, tiredness, and drained brain energy every time I surround myself with nature, this time, I reflected upon how the only thing quite comparable with them is the exquisite choice of Post-Impressionist colors.
 And maybe this is the reason I love every single Impressionist artist.
-However, I am really disappointed with the fact that very few people know about the artists despite their spectacular command of colour, their invention of a beautiful style and their contribution to craftsmanship.
-Today, I brought one such artist who is beautiful with colours and trusts me, you will find reasons to love her.
-So, let us learn about Julie Manet.
+However, I am really disappointed with the fact that very few people know about these creative beings despite their spectacular command of color, their invention of a beautiful style, and their contribution to craftsmanship.
+Following the urgency to change this and introduce you to one such forgotten yet significant painter, I brought Julie Manet from the Galleries and Documents of France.

 Julie Manet, born in Paris on 14 November 1878, was a famous Impressionist artist.
 Being a part of a wealthy and cultured milieu, she had a very conventional childhood and was loved and cherished by adoring and artistic parents and relatives.
 Whatever we know today about the artist is all because of her rough scribbled diary, where she recorded memoirs of her life.
 There is mention of countless summers spent exploring fascinating places and Parisian winters crammed with attending exhibitions and concerts.